Netiquette, or rules of conduct on the Internet

 Correct spelling

 Do you remember Polish language lessons from your school days?
 Writing letters, essays, dissertations.
 On the Internet, follow the same rules.
 Check your spelling.
 Even if you have a problem with spelling, most sites, communicators or programs highlight errors, correct them.
 Use correct punctuation, use commas and periods.
 When addressing someone, use capital letters.
-Use polite phrases in official messages, e.g. Dear Sir or Madam.
-Avoid the ABUSE of capital letters or so-called pIsAnIa FaLą.
+In official messages, use polite phrases, e.g. Dear Sir or Madam.
+Avoid the USE of capital letters or so-called pIsAnIa FaLą.
 Do not overuse emoticons :) ;) ;P

 Privacy even on the Internet